movibe/gitbook/text/55_Glossary/0_Glossary.markdown

 >   Via the alternates mechanism, a repository
-    can inherit part of its object database from another object database, which is called "alternate".
+    can inherit part of its object database from another object database, which é called "alternate".

 _bare repository_